fmselab/mvm-firmware-eclipse/README.md

 # mvm-firmware-eclipse

 this is a temporary repository to compile and execute the MVM in eclipse.

+It contains the unit tests written for the classes of MVM above HAL, using catch2.

 What you  need:

 * pull the files. the firmware is a submodule: I had to remove some files to force the use the mock versions.